A00303235/Weather_Monitoring_System/README.md

 solved errors and modified the logic for weather forcast finally run the code got the desired output
 Made the code clean
+Forgot a line of code so
+Added for loop in program.cs to keep weather updated